DallanQ/castles_of_burgundy/QA.md

 [black-backed-six-sided-tiles-set-up](https://boardgamegeek.com/thread/1023964/black-backed-six-sided-tiles-set-up)

 > I am not sure how many black backed tiles should be placed during set-up.
 > The rules state " draw 2 to 8 tiles, depending on player number"...but the numbers on the board are 4x 2's, 2x 3's, and 2x 4's.
-So it doesnt make much sense to me.
+So it doesn't make much sense to me.
 Anyone know?

 If there are two players, you fill the spaces marked "2".
 If there are 3 players you fill the spaces marked "2" & "3".
 If there are 4 players, you fill them all.